We’ve all heard about the gender pay gap. If you’re a woman, you could be on a lower salary than male co-workers.

 - Use our Retirement Income Calculator to see how much money you’ll get when you retire, and make sure you’re saving the right amount ahead of that

 - Contribute as much as you can to your pension - and start early!
-Draw on the magic of compound interest.
-It's a bit like earning interest on your interest.
+It will give your pot more potential to grow.

 - Talk through your pension planning with your partner.
 Make sure you know about each others' saving plans, contribution limits and that you’re both on the same page.